gregoil/rotest/docs/output_handlers.rst

 output the results into a human-readable :file:`results.xls` file, which can be sent via email for instance.
 The relevant option is ``-o excel``.

-This artifacts is saved in the working directory of Rotest.
+This artifact is saved in the working directory of Rotest.
 For more about this location, see :ref:`configurations`.

 Remote